Family Nurse Practitioner, M.S.N.

 Admission to the FNP program is competitive and selective.
 Applicants are reviewed by the School of Nursing Graduate Admissions Committee.
 Please note, students who are not eligible to register in the college or university last attended, for academic or disciplinary reasons, will not be admitted to the FNP program.

-Upon admission, the FNP students will receive information concerning additional UWF School of Nursing requirements for enrollment.
+Upon admission, the FNP students will receive information regarding additional UWF School of Nursing requirements for enrollment.
 These include, but are not limited to: physical examination and immunizations; Level 2 criminal background check; drug screen; VECHS fingerprinting; AHA BCLS certification; proof of professional liability insurance; and proof of personal health insurance.

 FNP Program Plan of Study Progression